 Prima is not advocating for kidney disease, she is Assistant General Manager of A1 Promotions and artist consultant for Last Supper Music Group.
 Prima's desire is to be the face of kidney disease advocacy within her local and Hip-Hop community and eventually take her mission globally!

 Chardae passed away in February 2021.
 Despite her own health challenges, Chardae always offered guidance to others battling kidney diseases.
-Her mother, Regina, is working with AAKP to continue to fight and advocate in her memory.
+Her mother, Regina, continues to work alongside AAKP to fight and advocate in her memory.